soymou/illogical-flake/README.md

 - Most settings save automatically to `~/.config/illogical-impulse/config.json`
 - Some UI updates may require a system rebuild to take effect

-### SHA256 hash errors
-When updating dotfiles source:
-1. Change the URL/rev in your configuration
-2. Set `sha256 = "";` (empty string) or use `lib.fakeSha256`
-3. Run rebuild - it will fail with the correct hash
-4. Copy the correct hash from the error message
-5. Update your configuration and rebuild again

 ### Missing packages
 All required packages are included by default.
 If something is missing, please open an issue.